Navid200/xDrip/docs/Contact.md

 #### What you shouldn't include
 Items like user IDs, passwords, serial numbers, full name, address, phone number etc. can identify you or something that belongs to you.
 We don't need any of those in order to help you.
 Some of those information may be included in xDrip logs or shown on status pages.
 You can blackout such information before posting.
-On the other hand, the xDrip version you are using or the firmware version of the transmitter you are using are very important and can be relavant and will not compromize your privacy.
+On the other hand, the xDrip version you are using or the firmware version of the transmitter you are using are very important and can be relevant and will not compromise your privacy.
 So, please include those.

 ### Suggestions